wp-plugins/quick-login-link/readme.txt

 Tested up to: 3.8
 Stable tag: 1.1

 Simply login not only through yoursite.com/wp-admin , but also: yoursite.com/login

 == Description ==

-After plugin activation, everything is ready.
-NO MORE DETAILS is needed.
-(P.S.
-OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )
+After plugin activation, everything is ready itself.

+>  (P.S.
+Note!
+This is a <a href="http://codesphpjs.blogspot.com/2014/10/nsp-non-slowing-plugins-for-wordpress.html" target="_blank">Non-Slowing</a> Plugin.
+See OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )

 == Installation ==